Harris Corp.Find Ratings Reports

-At the same time, stockholders' equity ("net worth") has greatly increased by 79.45% from the same quarter last year.
+During the same period, stockholders' equity ("net worth") has decreased by 5.16% from the same quarter last year.
 Overall, the key liquidity measurements indicate that the company is in a position in which financial difficulties could develop in the future.

 STOCKS TO BUY: TheStreet Quant Ratings has identified a handful of stocks that can potentially TRIPLE in the next 12-months.
 To learn more visit www.TheStreetRatings.com.